 • choice of operating systems known for their robust nature and then optimised by experts

 • immediate security updating of open source tools

 • security training for software developers

 For more information please contact our chief information security officer at firstname.lastname@example.org.

 A database application of course needs a place to live.
-By default, Voozanoo applications run in the ASIP certified environment on a server centre just outside of Paris.
-If, as in the case of some organisations, you'd like to have the Voozanoo environment installed on your own servers, EpiConcept can arrange this in cooperation with your organisation's IT director.
+By default, Voozanoo applications run in a certified environment on a server centre just outside of Paris.
+If, as in the case of some organisations, you'd like to have the Voozanoo environment installed on your own servers, Epiconcept can arrange this in cooperation with your organisation's IT director.

 Franck Soury - Business Development Directeur (email@example.com)

 Thomas Czernichow - Director of Software and Services Department (firstname.lastname@example.org)